pentaxis93/5th-avegallery-svelte/src/routes/blog/synergy-of-ancient-and-modern.md

 ---
-title: "Synergy of Ancient and Modern"
+title: 'Synergy of Ancient and Modern'
 pubDate: 2023-07-17
-description: "The third post."
+description: 'The third post.'
-author: "pentaxis93"
+author: 'pentaxis93'
 image:
-  url: "assets/Synergy.jpg"
+  url: 'assets/Synergy.jpg'
-  alt: "Synergy"
+  alt: 'Synergy'
-tags: ["synergy", "magick", "programming"]
+tags: ['synergy', 'magick', 'programming']
+categories:
+  - 'tech'
+  - 'nonsense'
 ---

 In a world where science and technology are forging ahead, one might ask where do the ancient practices of shamanism and Western Magick stand?